RacsoRhodes/voidfill/readme.txt

 		Most might do this with WorldEdit, but this mod fills only the confines of the given cavern and will not overwrite undug nodes.
 It may also add a fun or role play element.

-	2.3 Limitations
+	2.3 Safety Measures

 		Crystals expand in darkness, below sea level.

 		Crystals become inert when they can expand no further, coming into contact with anything other than air.

-		Crystals become inert within 3 to 5 blocks of a light source, such as a torch or lava.
+		Crystals become inert within 3 to 5 nodes of a light source, such as a torch or lava.

 		Like any other active node, such as a furnace, if the player is too far